 What are the benefits of taking part?

-Potential Improved Detection: AI tools may help identify conditions that are sometimes missed in standard scans, potentially leading to earlier support and care.
+- Potential Improved Detection: AI tools may help identify conditions that are sometimes missed in standard scans, potentially leading to earlier support and care.

-Enhanced Efficiency: If randomised to the 'AI group' - AI-assisted scans may streamline the process, making it quicker and more consistent for both patients and staff.
+- Enhanced Efficiency: If randomised to the 'AI group' - AI-assisted scans may streamline the process, making it quicker and more consistent for both patients and staff.

-Extra Review: If randomised to the 'AI group' - A second expert review of scan images adds an extra layer of reassurance without replacing standard care.
+- Extra Review: If randomised to the 'AI group' - A second expert review of scan images adds an extra layer of reassurance without replacing standard care.

-Better Future Care: By taking part, families contribute to research that could improve pregnancy care for others.
+- Contributing to Potentially Better Future Care: By taking part, families contribute to research that could improve pregnancy care for others.

-Optional Feedback Opportunities: Participants may be invited to share their experiences through surveys or interviews, helping shape future technology and services.
+- Optional Feedback Opportunities: Participants may be invited to share their experiences through surveys or interviews, helping shape future technology and services.

 What are the risks I should consider if taking part?

-Emotional Impact: As with any scan, unexpected findings can be distressing.
+- Emotional Impact: As with any scan, unexpected findings can be distressing.
 Support and follow-up care will be provided as per NHS standards.

-Time Commitment: Consenting to take part takes an additional 15 minutes.
+- Time Commitment: Consenting to take part takes an additional 15 minutes.
 In addition, the optional surveys or interviews take additional time (15 for surveys and up to 45 minutes for the interview), but participation is entirely voluntary.

-Data Privacy: Personal and health data will be securely stored and anonymised, but as with any research, there is a very small risk of data breach.
+- Data Privacy: Personal and health data will be securely stored and anonymised, but as with any research, there is a very small risk of data breach.
 Strong safeguards are in place.

 Can you tell me how I can give feedback on the research as a participant?